pirate/wireguard-docs/README.md

 ### What WireGuard Traffic Looks Like

-WireGuard uses encrypted UDP packets for all traffic, it does not provice guarantees around packet delivery or ordering, as that is handled by TCP connections within the encrypted tunnel.
+WireGuard uses encrypted UDP packets for all traffic, it does not provide guarantees around packet delivery or ordering, as that is handled by TCP connections within the encrypted tunnel.

 <img src="https://github.com/Lekensteyn/wireguard-dissector/raw/master/wireshark-wg.png" width="400px"/><br/>